NoahSaso/cosmodal/README.md

   renderLoader?: () => ReactNode
   // When set to a valid wallet type, the connect function will skip the
-  // selection modal and attempt to connect to this wallet immediately. preselectedWalletType?: WalletType
+  // selection modal and attempt to connect to this wallet immediately. preselectedWalletType?: `${WalletType}`
   // localStorage key for saving, loading, and auto connecting to a wallet. localStorageKey?: string
   // Callback that will be attached as a listener to the
   // `keplr_keystorechange` event on the window object. onKeplrKeystoreChangeEvent?: (event: Event) => unknown
-  // Options passed to SigningCosmWasmClient on connection. signingCosmWasmClientOptions?: SigningCosmWasmClientOptions
+  // Getter for options passed to SigningCosmWasmClient on connection. getSigningCosmWasmClientOptions?: SigningClientGetter<SigningCosmWasmClientOptions>
-  // Options passed to SigningStargateClient on connection. signingStargateClientOptions?: SigningStargateClientOptions }
+  // Getter for options passed to SigningStargateClient on connection. getSigningStargateClientOptions?: SigningClientGetter<SigningStargateClientOptions>
+}
 ```